-Source: Psychology Tod
+Source: Psychology Today

-5.1 Factors that can make people vulnerable to bullying
+5.1.
+Factors that can make people vulnerable to bullying

-Anyone can be bullied, especially if they are perceived different in any way.
+Anyone can be bullied, especially if they are perceived as different in any way.
 Pupils who are at increased risk of being the victims or perpetrators of bullying can be those who:

-- are in foster care or residential homes (Children We Care For) - are understood to be at risk from a range of safeguarding or Child Protection issues - e.g. organised crime groups - have specific special educational needs e.g., Autism
+are understood to be at risk from a range of safeguarding or Child Protection issues e.g. organised crime groups

+- are in foster care or residential homes (Children We Care For)

+- have special/additional educational needs e.g. Autism

 - have a disability or impairment

-- are from minority ethnic backgrounds
+- · are from minority ethnic backgrounds

 - are refugees or asylum seekers

-- start school or an activity group mid term
+- start school mid term

 - are, or are perceived to be, gay, lesbian, bisexual, transgender or questioning of their sexuality or gender

 - speak a first language other than English

 - are young carers

 - have suffered bereavement

 - have suffered domestic violence

 - have experienced physical or emotional trauma

 - have a parent that was a victim of bullying

-- experienced poverty or deprivation
+- have experienced poverty or deprivation

+- are excelling with their education and being referred to by others in a derogatory way

+5.2.
+Types of bullying

-5.2 Types of bullying: Bullying behaviours can include:
+Bullying behaviours can include: